OGAB® motorsport Sustainable Braking

 Through our innovative R & D program we have achieved very encouraging test results via CFD analysis that show peak temperature of the disc being reduced to a safe level within less than 30 seconds.

 We achieve the following results from 60 seconds of cooling, with 4 seconds of intense braking (cooling is active during braking) and 56 seconds of further cooling.

 Deploying the cooling technology proves to be effective as it reduces the rotating disc average volume temperature from 208.02C to 188.84 (9.22% improvement) while the maximum disc volume temperature reduces from 527.21C to 505.37C (4.14% improvement) during the 4 seconds of braking.
-The suggested cooling technology provided excellent results after 60 seconds as highlighted by the results in Figure 16.
+The suggested cooling technology provided excellent results after 60 seconds as highlighted by the results below.